galaxyproject/iwc/workflows/VGP-assembly-v2/Purgedups-VGP6/README.md

-# Purgedups
+# Purge Duplicate Contigs

 Purge contigs marked as duplicates by purge_dups (could be haplotypic duplication or overlap duplication) This workflow is the 6th workflow of the VGP pipeline.
-It is meant to be run after one of the contigging step (Workflow 3, 4, or 5)
+It is meant to be run after one of the contigging steps (Workflow 3, 4, or 5)

 ## Inputs